The Novelist: Reception

 Critical reception for The Novelist has been mixed and the game holds a rating of 66 on Metacritic, based upon 18 reviews.
 In their review IGN expressed disappointment over the game only having limited endings, as they felt that this "oversimplifies what is otherwise a nuanced portrayal of the balancing act that goes on within families".
 Wired criticized what they saw as an overuse of personal notes, diaries, and pictures to show what the characters are thinking or feeling, as they found that this felt "ungenuine".
 Wired also panned The Novelist's stealth mode, and commented that it was "a mostly meaningless obstacle to the story".

 In contrast, GameSpot praised the game for the choices made during play, as they viewed that these decisions had "meaningful consequences" and that it "confronts real-life issues in a way that rings true".
 Polygon also gave a mostly positive review, remarking that it had "sincere, realistic writing and an inspired approach to player choice".

+Despite the mixed reception, the Academy of Interactive Arts & Sciences nominated The Novelist for "Outstanding Achievement in Story" during the 17th Annual D.I.C.E.
+Awards.